Table of Contents

 6. Create a professional summary instead of objective statements

 If you are used to using objective statements on your resume, now is the time to change.
 This is because a professional summary is preferred across the US.
 This section serves as an overview of your experience, accomplishments, and expertise in your field.
-Thus, allowing employers to know what you can actually do for them as potential employee.
+Thus, allowing employers to know what you can actually do for them as a potential employee.

 Remember that a professional summary must be brief and to the point and shouldn’t be any longer than five to six sentences.
 It may be challenging to showcase the value you can offer and sell yourself within this limited space.
 But focusing on what really matters and is relevant to your target job and industry can help you increase your chances of swaying hiring decision-makers to read the rest of your resume.